We already told you about how easy it is to make waffles at home. We leave you a post about it with a basic recipe here .

 We prepare the compote:

-1. Mix all the ingredients in a small saucepan or saucepan and bring the mixture to a boil.
+1. Combine all the ingredients in a small saucepan or saucepan and bring the mixture to a boil.

-2. Start over medium heat but when you see that it is starting to get hot, go to low heat and cook for 20 minutes or until the liquid is reduced by half and thickens (bear in mind, however, that it will be thicker when it cools down).
+2. Start over medium heat but when you see that it is starting to get hot, turn to low heat and cook for 20 minutes or until the liquid is reduced by half and thickens (keep in mind, though, that it will be thicker when it cools).

-3. Serve a tablespoon of the compote warm or at room temperature on fresh cornmeal waffles.
+3. Scoop warm or room temperature compote over fresh cornmeal waffles.
 You'll love it!

 Comments